 Bona fide, in modern English terms, means the same as proving a person's identity.
 Someone could say "he was quick to defend his white collar bona fides" which means he went against someone in court over white collar criminal actions.
 He is qualified to prosecute for economic or white collar crimes.

 Bona fide is used in many phrases like a bona fide purchaser, who is an innocent party who purchased something without knowledge of a third party involved.
 A bona fide holder can be someone who takes a financial tool in good faith and uses it without knowledge of other claims on it.
 Pertaining to tax law, bona fide business purpose which translates to taking part in a transaction that had to do with the business in the first place and done honestly.
 A bona fide residence is where a person lives.

 Section 303 of the Bankruptcy Code is becoming more important as more creditors are filing written requests against borrowers who are being uncooperative.
 According to section 303(b)(1), an involuntary case that is not voluntary can be started “by three or more entities, each of which is a holder of a claim . . . that is not contingent as to liability or the subject of a bona fide dispute as to liability or amount.”
 The Bankruptcy Code does not present in detail how a debt is “the subject of a bona fide dispute.”
 There was a decision made by the Bankruptcy Court for the Eastern District of Tennessee with a detailed definition.

 If you need help with bona fide law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.